nfinit/ansibench/README.md

 [most widely used version (2.1)](http://www.netlib.org/benchmark/dhry-c) with some modifications mostly to make it acceptable to ANSI-compliant C compilers as well as automation improvements such as the ability to take in the number of iterations as an argument at execution time.
+It has also been modified to compute and report the VAX MIPS rating from the benchmark result and display it after the Dhrystones per second rating.

+Because the C Dhrystone translation is still mostly written in K&R-style C, it might still not be acceptable to some stricter compilers and may need to be revised further in the future.

 ##### Running Dhrystone